 Interviews at Biofortified typically have two posts.
 After the person being interviewed has agreed to the interview, the author writes a post to introduce the subject and call for questions from our readers.
 This first post often has a bio and photo of the person being interviewed, and a picture of the food, science, or product being discussed.

 After about a week, the author goes through the questions and puts them in an order that makes sense.
 The author emails the questions to the person being interviewed, who has about a week to email back with their response.
 The person being interviewed can include links to other sources, graphics, videos, etc along with a text response.

 Next, the author serves as an editor, making sure that the answers to the questions flow well, paraphrasing where appropriate, etc. The author also makes sure the images and other media are properly formatted.
-Last but not least, the author encourages the person being interviewed to stop by and participate in the comment stream on their interview post.
+Last but not least, the author encourages the person being interviewed to participate in the comments on their interview post.